Lu Xun: Education

 At the time, I hadn't seen any of my fellow Chinese in a long time, but one day some of them showed up in a slide.
 One, with his hands tied behind him, was in the middle of the picture; the others were gathered around him.
 Physically, they were as strong and healthy as anyone could ask, but their expressions revealed all too clearly that spiritually they were calloused and numb.
 According to the caption, the Chinese whose hands were bound had been spying on the Japanese military for the Russians.
 He was about to be decapitated as a 'public example.'
 The other Chinese gathered around him had come to enjoy the spectacle.

 In March 1906, Lu Xun abruptly and secretly terminated his pursuit of the degree and left college.
 At the time he told no one.
 After arriving in Tokyo he made sure that the Chinese embassy would not cancel his scholarship and registered at the local German Institute, but was not required to take classes there.
 He began to read Nietzsche, and wrote a number of essays in the period that were influenced by his philosophy.

 In June 1906, Lu's mother heard a rumor that he had married a Japanese girl and had a child with her, and feigned illness as a pretext to ask Lu to return home, where she would then force him to take part in an arranged marriage she had agreed to several years before.
-The girl, Zhu An, had little in common with Lu, was illiterate, and had bound feet.
+The girl, Zhu An, had little in common with Lu, was illiterate, and had been subject to foot binding.
 Lu Xun married her, but they never had a romantic relationship.
 Despite that fact, Lu took care of her material needs for the rest of his life.
-Several days after the ceremony Lu sailed back to Japan with his younger brother, Zuoren, and left behind his new wife.
+Several days after the ceremony Lu sailed back to Japan with his younger brother, Zhou Zuoren, and left behind his new wife.

 After returning to Japan he took informal classes in literature and history, published several essays in student-run journals, and in 1907 he briefly took Russian lessons.
 He attempted to found a literary journal with his brother, New Life, but before its first publication its other writers and its financial backers all abandoned the project, and it failed.
 In 1909 Lu and his brother published their translations of Western fiction, including Edgar Allan Poe, as Tales from Abroad, but the book sold only 41 copies of the 1,500 copies that were printed.
-The publication failed for many reasons: it was sold only in Tokyo (which did not have a large Chinese population) and a single silk shop in Shanghai; Chinese readers may not have been interested in Eastern European culture; and Lu wrote in Classical Chinese, which was very difficult for ordinary people to read.
+The publication failed for a number of reasons: it was only sold in Tokyo, which did not have a large Chinese population, and in a single silk shop in Shanghai.
+Additionally, Lu wrote in Literary Chinese, which was difficult for ordinary people to read.